Kelly Reilly: Awards and nominations

 Reilly's performance in After Miss Julie at the Donmar Warehouse made her a star of the London stage and earned her a nomination for a Laurence Olivier Theatre Award for Best Actress of 2003.
 Aged 26, she was the youngest person ever nominated for that award.
 In 2005, she won Best Newcomer Award at the Cannes Film Festival for her role as Wendy in Russian Dolls (Les Poupées Russes).
 In 2006, Reilly won the Empire Award for Best Newcomer for her role in the British comedy film, Mrs Henderson Presents.
 She was nominated once again for an Olivier Award for her performance as Desdemona in the acclaimed production of Othello at the Donmar Warehouse in 2009.
 Reilly was nominated for Best Actress at the British Independent Film Awards for Eden Lake in 2010.
 She won the Spotlight Award at the 2012 Hollywood Film Festival for her performance as Nicole in Flight.

 Personal life

-Reilly was engaged to actor Jonah Lotan from 2007 to 2009.
+Reilly was engaged to actor Jonah Lotan in 2007.
+The following year, she dated director Guy Ritchie.
 In 2010, Kelly met Kyle Baugher, a financier, in Marfa, Texas.
-They married in Somerset, England in 2012.
+They married in Somerset in 2012.